-In our algorithm, by adding the positive vertices, we 'cover' the simplices in the negative components.
-This allows us to easily extract the desired 'positive' isosurface by removing the simplices lying on the boundary of the hypercube.
+Figure 2.
+Alternative isosurface construction using only the mid points of edges with zero crossings allows us to easily extract the desired 'positive' isosurface by removing the simplices lying on the boundary of the hypercube.
 If we had added the negative vertices to the set of midpoints, we would have obtained the isosurface corresponding to the complementary configuration.
-Note also that the convex hull of the midpoints and the positive vertices is always d-dimensional, while the convex hull of just the midpoints may not be.
+Note also that the convex hull of the midpoints and the positive vertices is always d-dimensional (see lemma 1 in Appendix II), while the convex hull of just the midpoints may not be.
 This slightly simplifies the convex hull construction.